djjd47130/JDLib/TJDWeather.md

 3. Select the service by assigning TJDWeather.Service
 4. Enter your API Key by assigning TJDWeather.Key
   1. Specify the frequency of each different weather information type
-    1. NOTE: The numbers are seconds between calls
+    1. **NOTE**: The numbers are seconds between calls
-    2. IMPORTANT: Depending on which service you choose, your account will be likely limited to a certain number of requests in a given day.
+    2. **IMPORTANT**: Depending on which service you choose, your account will be likely limited to a certain number of requests in a given day.
 Therefore, it is very important to adjust these frequency properties to correspond with your particular account's capabilities.
 Sometimes, this may mean ten to twenty minutes between checks for weather, if your account has a low limit, or if you use the app in multiple places.
 5. Select your desired location by assigning TJDWeather.LocationType
-  1. wlAutoIP: Automatically detects your location based on your IP Address
+  1. **wlAutoIP**: Automatically detects your location based on your IP Address
-  2. wlCityState: Assign City to "LocationDetail1" and State to "LocationDetail2"
+  2. **wlCityState**: Assign City to "LocationDetail1" and State to "LocationDetail2"
-  3. wlZip: Assign Zip Code to "LocationDetail1"
+  3. **wlZip**: Assign Zip Code to "LocationDetail1"
-  4. wlCoords: Assign Longitude to "LocationDetail1" and Latitude to "LocationDetail2"
+  4. **wlCoords**: Assign Longitude to "LocationDetail1" and Latitude to "LocationDetail2"
-    1. NOTE: Format of each property must be with numeric digits such as:
+    1. **NOTE**: Format of each property must be with numeric digits such as:
        45.9764
        -15.9724
 6. Assign event handlers to the desired weather information
-  1. NOTE: Weather information is actually provided when these events are fired.
+  1. **NOTE**: Weather information is actually provided when these events are fired.
      You are responsible to acquire a copy of the corresponding weather interface from the event handler's parameters and store your own reference.
      These interfaces are by default reference-counted.